 Stop Nerve Pain and Regain Function

-Nerve Hydrodissection is a nonsurgical injection technique used to free up inflamed and injured nerves.
+We use nonsurgical injection technique called Nerve Hydrodissection to free up inflamed and injured nerves and to restore their function.
 The word hydrodissection comes from two words: “hydro” fluid and “dissect” to open up or separate.
 Even slight compression of the nerves can cause them to swell and function abnormally.
 Tissues such as fascia, scars, muscles and tendons can congest the nerves on their path in the extremities.
 Freeing up the nerves with hydrodissection allows the nerves to regain normal function and heal.

 For the procedure, the course of the nerve is mapped using a high resolution ultrasound.
 Next, under ultrasound guidance, a thin needle is used to carefully inject solution around the nerve, separating it from the surrounding tissues.
 Once the nerve is released, nerve inflammation resolves and symptoms quickly improve.